orcwg/orcwg/cyber-resilience-sig/README.md

 3. Provide a machine-readable way (for example through dedicated SBOM fields) for open source projects to document and transparently share factual information about the cyber resilience practices that they implement in order to faciliate the due diligence of manufacturers.
 4. Help resolve the challenge of assessing risk for components whose use-cases aren't known at the time of development, by providing transparency on the project's posture to manufactueres integrating them, allowing them to carry out their own risk assessment as part of their due diligence obligations.

-Where appropriate, this specification will reference and build on exsiting material, notably collected in the [inventory][].
-It may be broken down into separare documents.
+Where appropriate, this specification will reference and build on existing material, notably collected in the [inventory][].
+It may be broken down into separare documents or combined with the [Specification on generic security requirements for open source components][generic security requirements] detailed below to specify a "broad vertical."

 Note: The challenge of assessing risk for components whose use-cases aren't known at the time of development might benefit from its own white paper.